Click here to visit MauiRecovers.org, Maui County's comprehensive source of information and resources for survivors of the Hawai'i wildfires.

 Fire Debris Removal

-The County of Maui will oversee priorities during the fire cleanup while working in partnership with state and federal agencies who are here to support the community with this process.
+The county of Maui will oversee priorities during the fire cleanup while working in partnership with state and federal agencies who are here to support the community with this process.

 Consolidated Debris Removal Program